 Pretty good for a set and forget, right?
-Customers typically see up to 75% savings in their non-production cloud environments!
+Customers who embrace this cloud finops automation can typically see up to 75% savings in their non-production cloud environments!

 Cloud AutoStopping is now available for users of Harness Cloud Cost Management.
 You’ll see a new menu item in your left-hand navigation.